keithfma/yalebox-piv/README.md

 ## To Do

-+ Check boundary treatment for spline-in-tension interpolation
+1. Boundary treatment for derivatives:

-+ Check details of derivative estimators
+Read up on how spline-in-tension interpolation treats boundaries, and on the details of the derivative filter.
+It may make sense to do some extrapolation to prepare for gradient estimation.

+1. Explore using vector median (Liu) for rejection filter

-+ Explore finite strain analysis
+1. Explore finite strain analysis

+I strongly suspect that treating the displacements as infinitesimal strain is not valid.
+More importantly, I suspect that integrating finite strain over a few time steps will greatly reduce the noise in the resulting figures.